FN18 University Approval Authorization Policy

 An individual cannot be designated as both budgetary and financial approver in the same business area.
 This means that someone cannot be both a budget assistant and Financial Assistant in the same business area.

 Rubber stamps will be permitted ONLY on duplicate copies of internal University documents.
 If a stamp is used, it must state that the original document was signed by the individual responsible for the specific document stamped.

 Electronic signatures are permitted for University business provided that the signatures are obtained using the University’s approved electronic signature product or the electronic signature product of third parties if routed via secure email.
 Signatures and signed copies of agreements transmitted by facsimile, email, or other means of electronic transmission are accepted.

 This policy does not supersede other current policies which may have additional approval requirements.

-A request for any exception to this policy must be submitted in writing to the Corporate Controller for consideration, with specific alternatives stated.
-Entry to the Authorized Approval System or Workflow ROLE form must be submitted for the Corporate Controller's documented approval.
+Any request for an exception to this policy must be submitted in writing to the Associate Vice President for Budget and Finance for consideration, with specific alternative stated.

 - May 22, 2014 - Major revisions throughout the policy to reflect changes in approval amounts and process changes.

 - September 4, 2007 - Editorial changes; changed 'Campus Executive Officer' to 'Chancellor.'

 - April 6, 2007 - Editorial change in Definition of Terms section, under Financial Officer and Financial Assistant definitions.
 Changed "central accounting and budgeting systems" to "University accounting and budgeting systems," per request of Financial Information Systems and Accounting Operations.